-Tara is a Cognitive Behavioural Therapist who has been accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+Tara McCloskey is a Cognitive Behavioural Therapist who has been accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
 She mostly uses Cognitive Behavioural Therapy (CBT) but she also uses other approaches such as Compassion Focused Therapy (CFT) and Acceptance Commitment Therapy (ACT).

 Tara is experienced in working with adults and teenagers with depression and anxiety disorders such as Obsessive Compulsive Disorder (OCD), Panic Disorder, Eating Disorders (Anorexia and Bulimia Nervosa and Binge Eating), Post Traumatic Street Disorder (PTSD), Bipolar and many more.